suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 Once you've made changes and tested them, it's time to commit them to your local clone.
 Open a Terminal and change to the directory of your clone.
 Enter `git status` to see what files have been changed.
 Enter `git add filename` to stage (prepare) a particular file for committing or `git add .` to stage all changed files.
 Enter `git status` again to ensure the file(s) you want to commit are ready.
 Finally, to commit the changes to your local clone, enter `git commit -m "A concise description of your changes"` (include the quotes).

 > **Note:** You can also just enter `git commit`.
-Git will then open your Terminal's default text editor and ask you to enter a commit message (e.g. [A concise description of your changes]).
+Git will then open your Terminal's default text editor and ask you to enter a commit message (e.g. "A concise description of your changes").

 ### Pushing to your fork